Rounding: Rounding half to even

 One may also round half to even, a tie-breaking rule without positive/negative bias and without bias toward/away from zero.
 By this convention, if the fractional part of x is 0.5, then y is the even integer nearest to x.
 Thus, for example, 23.5 becomes 24, as does 24.5; however, −23.5 becomes −24, as does −24.5.
-This function minimizes the expected error when summing over rounded figures, even when the inputs are mostly positive or mostly negative, provided they are neither mostly even nor mostly odd.
+This function minimizes the expected error when summing over rounded figures, regardless of the inputs being mostly positive or mostly negative, provided they are neither mostly even nor mostly odd.

 This variant of the round-to-nearest method is also called convergent rounding, statistician's rounding, Dutch rounding, Gaussian rounding, odd–even rounding, or bankers' rounding.

 This is the default rounding mode used in IEEE 754 operations for results in binary floating-point formats.

 By eliminating bias, repeated addition or subtraction of independent numbers, as in a one-dimensional random walk, will give a rounded result with an error that tends to grow in proportion to the square root of the number of operations rather than linearly.